PPPLDeepLearning/plasma-python/docs/PrincetonUTutorial.md

 Currently supports graph visualization, histograms of weights, activations and biases, and scalar variable summaries of losses and accuracies.

 The summaries are written in real time to `/tigress/<netid>/Graph`.
-For macOS, you can set up the `sshfs` mount of the `/tigress` filesystem and view those summaries in your browser.
+For macOS, you can set up the `sshfs` mount of the [`/tigress`](https://researchcomputing.princeton.edu/storage/tigress) filesystem and view those summaries in your browser.

 To install SSHFS on a macOS system, you could follow the instructions here: https://github.com/osxfuse/osxfuse/wiki/SSHFS
 Or use [Homebrew](https://brew.sh/), `brew cask install osxfuse; brew install sshfs`.
 Note, to install and/or use `osxfuse` you may need to enable its kernel extension in: System Preferences → Security & Privacy → General

-then do something like:
+After installation, execute:
 ```
 sshfs -o allow_other,defer_permissions netid@tigergpu.princeton.edu:/tigress/<netid>/ <destination folder name on your laptop>/
 ```
+The local destination folder may be an existing (possibly nonempty) folder.
+If it does not exist, SSHFS will create the folder.
+You can confirm that the operation succeeded via the `mount` command, which prints the list of currently mounted filesystems if no arguments are given.

 Launch TensorBoard locally (assuming that it is installed on your local computer):
 ```